 Every rewind reads and returns the first row from the worktable that was made on the last rebind, then after being called again continues with the rest of that worktable.

 For a consumer, each execution, regardless of whether it is a rebind or a rewind, is handled the same.
 It reads and returns the first row from the worktable that is made and maintained by the spool operator referenced in this operator’s Primary Node ID property.
 After being called again it continues with the rest of that worktable.

-The algorithm as described above does not include two special cases.
+The algorithm as described above does not include three special cases.
 These are described below.

 The Table Spool operator is segment aware.
 If the input includes a segment column, the behavior of the operator changes to store only the current segment in the worktable, and return only a single row for that segment.
 In other words:

 - After reading a row and storing it in the worktable, it immediately reads the next row.
 If the segment column does not indicate a new segment, it stores this row in the worktable and repeats this step.
 If the segment column does indicate a segment change, then that row is temporarily put aside in operator memory and the operator returns one of the rows from the worktable (it is not known which row) to its parent.

 - When the parent operator then calls the Table Spool again, it clears out the worktable, stores the row that was set aside in operator memory in the worktable, then continues to read and store rows as described above.